 A tattoo is a permanent mark made on the skin and anyone considering getting a tattoo should consider all aspects.
-Medical grade lasers use a beam of light to significantly lighten or completely remove the tattoo.
+Medical grade lasers use a beam of light to significantly lighten tattoos.

 When the ink pigments of the tattoo absorb the light from the laser, they degrade to fragments and are absorbed by and excreted out by the body.
 This process generally takes a few weeks over sessions of treatment.